dsmania/threetenbbp/README.md

 4. What's the purpose on doing a back-backport?
 Stephen Colebourne has done an impressive job with either Joda Time or the JSR-310.
 While existing Joda Time, some people have chosen to use the first implementations of the JSR-310 being the v0.6.3 the most used in long time.
 The original had a small problem when used in some environments and that was it overrode some classes from the standard API (as it's supposed to do any JSR if needed).
 The Backport had not that issue and this back-backport is an option to upgrade some projects still running in JDK 1.6.
-Personally, this is a share of something I neeeded, since I've been using the JSR-310 v.0.6.3 for about 5 years now.
+Personally, this is a share of something I needed, since I've been using the JSR-310 v.0.6.3 for about 5 years now.